-Seeking support from 3no. sponsors
+Seeking support from sponsors

 Providing evidence that you have completed your Initial Professional Development

-One-page summary of your Project Report, signed by your lead sponsor
+Submitting a Professional Review Report, signed by your lead sponsor

 If you are not a current (graduate) member of the ICE, you will also need to provide evidence that you have achieved the required educational qualifications

 For CEng and IEng candidates, the report needs to be up to 5,000 words long.
-I would recommend having less words rather than exceed the word count.
+I would recommend having fewer words rather than exceed the word count.
 If you are struggling to demonstrate that you have achieved the attributes within the word count, then this puts a bad mark against the Interpersonal Skills and Communication attribute!